Arjunbadola/arjunbadola.github.io/_posts/2021-07-09-Saving begets Investing.md

 First: the loss of capital (assuming your timeframe of one year and stock will not move during that period).

-Second: 6-12% interest which is not a variable rather a constant handling sword over your portfolio.
+Second: 6-12% interest which is not a variable rather a constant hanging sword over your portfolio.
 Your returns would be lumpy, but interest would come at your door knocking every month/year to collect its valid share in your money.

 **Inshort**